Bangladesh: Foreign relations

 Bangladesh is considered a middle power in global politics.
 It plays an important role in the geopolitical affairs of the Indo-Pacific, due to its strategic location between South and Southeast Asia.
 Bangladesh joined the Commonwealth of Nations in 1972 and the United Nations in 1974.
 It relies on multilateral diplomacy on issues like climate change, nuclear non-proliferation, trade policy and non-traditional security issues.
-Bangladesh pioneered the creation of SAARC, which has been the preeminent forum for regional diplomacy among the countries of the Indian subcontinent.
+Bangladesh pioneered the creation of SAARC, the preeminent forum for regional diplomacy on the Indian subcontinent.
 It joined the OIC in 1974, and is a founding member of the Developing-8.
-In recent years, Bangladesh has focused on promoting regional trade and transport links with support from the World Bank.
-Bangladesh is also attempting to join ASEAN as one of its top foreign policy goals, post Hasina's rule.
+Recently, Bangladesh has focused on promoting regional trade and transport links with support from the World Bank.
+It is also attempting to join ASEAN as one of its top foreign policy goals.
 Dhaka hosts the headquarters of BIMSTEC, an organisation that brings together countries dependent on the Bay of Bengal.

-Relations with neighbouring Myanmar have been severely strained since 2016–2017, after over 700,000 Rohingya refugees illegally entered Bangladesh.
-The parliament, government, and civil society of Bangladesh have been at the forefront of international criticism against Myanmar for military operations against the Rohingya, and have demanded their right of return to Arakan.
+Relations with neighbouring Myanmar have been severely strained since 2016–2017, after over 700,000 Rohingya refugees fled into Bangladesh.
+Bangladesh's parliament, government, and civil society have been at the forefront of international criticism against Myanmar for military operations against the Rohingya, and have demanded their right of return to Arakan.

-Bangladesh shares an important bilateral and economic relationship with its largest neighbour India, which is often strained by water politics of the Ganges and the Teesta, and the border killings of Bangladeshi civilians.
-Post-independent Bangladesh has continued to have a problematic relationship with Pakistan, mainly due to its denial of the 1971 Bangladesh genocide.
-It maintains a warm relationship with China, which is its largest trading partner, and the largest arms supplier.
-Japan is Bangladesh's largest economic aid provider, and the two maintain a strategic and economic partnership.
+Bangladesh shares an important bilateral and economic relationship with its largest neighbour, India, which is often strained by water politics of the Ganges and the Teesta, and the border killings of Bangladeshi civilians.
+Bangladesh's relationship with Pakistan is problematic, mainly because Pakistan denies the 1971 Bangladesh genocide.
+It maintains a warm relationship with China, its largest trading partner and largest arms supplier.
+Japan is Bangladesh's largest economic aid provider, and the two have a strategic and economic partnership.
 Political relations with Middle Eastern countries are robust.
 Bangladesh receives 59% of its remittances from the Middle East, despite poor working conditions affecting over four million Bangladeshi workers.
 Bangladesh plays a major role in global climate diplomacy as a leader of the Climate Vulnerable Forum.